gemfire/gemfire-developer-website/content/blog/security-manager-basics-authentication-only.md

 - What if you need an operator to be able to create the GemFire clusters but not have access to the data?
 - What if you need an application developer to be able to interact with the data, without accidentally deleting the cluster?

 To grant users different permissions and access levels you will need to implement **authentication** and **authorization**.
-[This next article](/data/gemfire/blog/security-manager-basics-authentication-and-authorization) will walk you through an example of how to implement those two methods for a GemFire cluster and utilize GemFire's `ResourcePermissions` to set user permissions.
+[GemFire Security Manager Basics: Authentication/Authorization](/blog/gemfire-security-manager-basics-authentication/authorization/) will walk you through an example of how to implement those two methods for a GemFire cluster and utilize GemFire's `ResourcePermissions` to set user permissions.